yuosif-gamal/E-Commerce-Product-management-System/README.md

 * **User Management**
     * Manage user roles with different levels of access control.
     * Handle user registration, authentication, and authorization using Spring Security.
+    * user can subscribe and unsubscribe the notification.
 * **Access Control by User Roles**
     * Ensure only authorized users can access specific features based on their roles.
 * **Caching**